humdrum-tools/humdrum-documentation/tool/fields/index.md

 >   9   1-2   \# !! a globa \....
 >   --- ----- ------------------------------------
 >
-With the **-l** option, the fields command will produce the following
+With the <span class="option">l</span> option, the fields command will produce the following
 output: ``

 >   --- ----- ------------------------------------